Learning Material Sample

 Shortened demo course.
 See details at foot of page.

-...to income tax at the investor’s highest rate.
+Offshore life policies benefit from having no taxation within the fund (apart from withholding taxes), but the final encashment is subject to income tax at the investor’s highest rate.
 The funds are typically free of tax on the capital gains within the fund, but the gross roll-up of income in the fund is only partial.
-Most income from fixed-interest securities and cash deposits roll up free of tax while dividends are subject to withholding tax.
+Most income from fixed-interest securities and cash deposits roll up free of tax, while dividends are subject to withholding tax.
 The gross returns should be higher than the gross returns from onshore funds but the net returns may not be higher after the tax paid on encashment.

 The entire profit on encashment is subject to income tax at the investor’s highest rate in the year of encashment, with no relief for any tax paid within the fund.
 The profit is derived from different sources of growth and income within the fund.
 Although capital gains are not taxed within the fund, they are subject to income tax for the investor as a part of the overall profit at a higher rate than an individual CGT liability.